-Koc is strongly correlated with the octanol-water partition coefficient (KoW) (Karickhoff et al. 1979).
-For whole sediments, as used in EXAMS, Koc can be estimated (within a factor of 2.5) as 35% of KoW (Seth et al. 1999).
+KOC is strongly correlated with the octanol-water partition coefficient (KOW) (Karickhoff et al. 1979).
+For whole sediments, as used in EXAMS, KOC can be estimated (within a factor of 2.5) as 35% of KOW (Seth et al. 1999).
 The preferred approach is to include at least a measured Kow and Koc measured on aquatic sediment, as sediment Koc tends to be about twice that of soil Koc (Chiou et al. 1998).

-EXAMS computes the RH $3$ partition coefficient (KPSL(1)) for each system compartment via evaluation of these input data (KPSG(1), KOCG, KOWG).
-The KPSG datum is used as a system-wide partition coefficient whenever it is non-zero, giving precedence to explicit user entries.
-KOCG is, however, the preferred datum, as it provides a system-independent measure of sorption affinity that can be tailored to the specific properties of each compartment.
-When KPSG is zero, and KOCG non-zero, a local (compartment-specific) KPSL(1) is computed from KOCG and the organic carbon content (FROC) of the sediment phase of each compartment.
-When KOCG is zero, but the KOWG entry is non-zero, KOC is computed as $0.35 \times \text{KOWG}$ , and conversely.
-KOW and KOC are also used to estimate KPB (see Chapter 2.2.3) and KPDOC (Chapter 2.2.4).
+EXAMS computes the RH3 partition coefficient (KPSL(1)) for each system compartment via an hierarchical evaluation of these input data (KPSG(1), KOCG, KOWG).
+KOCG is the preferred datum, and if it is non-zero, a local (compartment-specific) KPSL(1) is computed from KOCG and the organic carbon content (FROC) of the sediment phase of each compartment.
+When KOCG is zero, but the KOWG entry is non-zero, KPSL(1) is computed as